-- (6) The 1,431,307 shares of our Series G preferred stock outstanding on an actual basis will convert into 1,431,307 shares of common stock upon the closing of this offering. - (7) Certain outstanding warrants to purchase shares of our preferred stock will, if unexercised, automatically convert upon the completion of this offering into an aggregate of 11,160 shares of our common stock, based on the initial public offering price of \$10.00 per share.
+- (6) The 1,431,307 shares of our Series G preferred stock outstanding on an actual basis will convert into 1,431,307 shares of common stock upon the closing of this offering. - (7) Certain outstanding warrants to purchase shares of our preferred stock will, if unexercised, automatically convert upon the completion of this offering into an aggregate of 16,474 shares of our common stock, based on the midpoint of the price range set forth on the cover of this prospectus. - (8) A \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per share, which is the midpoint of the price range listed on the cover page of this prospectus, would increase (decrease) each of pro

-The number of shares of our common stock to be outstanding after this offering is based on 9,004,334 shares of our common stock outstanding as of June 30, 2013.
-This number of shares includes shares of common stock with respect to certain outstanding warrants to purchase shares of our preferred stock that, if not exercised prior to the completion of this offering, will automatically convert in the aggregate into 11,160 shares of common stock, based on the initial public offering price of \$10.00 per share.
+The number of shares of our common stock to be outstanding after this offering is based on 9,009,648 shares of our common stock outstanding as of June 30, 2013.
+This number of shares includes shares of common stock with respect to certain outstanding warrants to purchase shares of our preferred stock that, if not exercised prior to the completion of this offering, will automatically convert in the aggregate into 16,474 shares of common stock, based on the midpoint of the price range on the front cover of this prospectus.
 This number of shares does not include: